detautama/detautama.github.io/app/articles/understanding-id-and-uuid.md

 ---
-title: "Understanding ID, id, and UUID: What’s the Difference?"
+title: "Understanding ID, and UUID: What’s the Difference?"
-date: "2025-02-01"
+date: "2025-02-07"
 description: "Unique identifiers play a crucial role in software development.
-This article explores the differences between ID, id, and UUID, their use cases, and best practices for choosing the right identifier."
+This article explores the differences between ID, and UUID, their use cases, and best practices for choosing the right identifier."
 tag: "Database, Identifiers"
 featured: false
 ---

 ## Abstract

 In the world of software development, unique identifiers play a crucial role in managing data efficiently.
-The terms **ID**, **id**, and **UUID** often come up in databases, APIs, and distributed systems, but they are not interchangeable.
+The terms **ID**, and **UUID** often come up in databases, APIs, and distributed systems, but they are not interchangeable.
 This article explores their differences, use cases, and why UUIDs are sometimes preferred over traditional IDs, using real-world analogies to make understanding them easier.

 ## Introduction